CamDavidsonPilon/lifelines/docs/Compatibility with scikit-learn.rst

 New to lifelines in version 0.21.3 is a wrapper that allows you to use lifeline's regression models with scikit-learn's APIs.

+.. note:: The X variable still needs to be a DataFrame, and should contains the event-occurred column (``event_col``) if it exists.

 .. code:: python